-How to Prepare an RV for Storing Over Winter
+How to Prepare an RV for Self Storage

-The fall season marks the end of outdoor camping activities across Canada.
-And below-zero temperatures at night are enough for people to pack it in and prepare for a few cozy months indoors or enjoying other favorite activities.
+The fall season often marks the end of outdoor camping activities across North America.
+Cooler temperatures at night are enough for people to pack it in and prepare for a few cozy months indoors or enjoying other favorite activities.

-We know you’d RV all year long if you could, but unfortunately our climate doesn’t make this an easy endeavour.
+We know you’d RV, boat, or canoe all year long if you could, but unfortunately certain climates don’t make this the best option, especially for an RV.

-With chilly winter days ahead, it’s time to winterize your RV so you’re not greeted by any nasty surprises come springtime.
+Is it time to prepare your RV so you’re not greeted by any nasty surprises come springtime?

-Follow along to learn how to prepare an RV for storing over winter all before the snow falls, with the winter season just around the corner.
+Follow along to learn how to prepare an RV for self storage during off-season.

-How to Winterize Your Camper in 4 Steps
+How to Prepare Your Recreational Vehicle in 4 Steps

 An entire season of cruising around the country means that you were slowly adding more and more items to your camper throughout the summer—now it’s time to unpack them.
 Ask yourself these questions:

-What Will Freeze or Spoil Over Winter in My RV?
+What Will Spoil or Cause Harm in My RV?

 Start with the kitchen cabinets and remove any pop, beer, sauces, and liquids.
-Even if it won’t freeze, check packaging for expiration dates so you can eat foods before they go bad.
+Remember to check packaging for expiration dates so you can eat food before it goes bad.

 Next, move to your bathroom and gather your toiletries, soaps, shampoos, and conditioners.

-Finally, go through your cleaning supplies and remove anything that risks freezing and bursting over the winter.
-Put everything you won’t use at home in a large, labelled tub so it’s easy to spot next spring.
+Finally, go through your cleaning supplies and remove anything hazardous if left unattended.
+Put everything you won’t use at home in a large, labeled tub so it’s easy to spot next spring.